The state of Delaware has problems with payday loans, despite the alternative financial product banned from lending in the marketplace.

 Delaware is one of the states that has joined the crusade against short-term, high-interest loans.
 However, a recent study came out that found a large number of the unbanked and underbanked use payday loan, and the numbers of those not using the traditional banking system are higher than the national average, which is a development that has troubled many Delaware officials and financial institutions.

-Over the past few years, Delaware officials have implemented new rules and regulations to rein in payday loans in Delaware and ensure that borrowers are protected from so-called predatory lending.
+Over the past few years, Delaware officials have implemented new rules and regulations to rein in fast loans in Delaware and ensure that borrowers are protected from so-called predatory lending.

 However, Delaware is one of many states wondering: what will happen if the Consumer Financial Protection Bureau (CFPB) imposes its proposal of federal regulatory rules?
 Will the states’ initiatives be null and void?
 Will states be required to follow the federal government’s own rules and regulations?